-Response: To date, we have not received an Aquatic Resource of National Importance determination (ARNI) in accordance with Section 404(q) Memorandums of Agreements for these wetlands types from the EPA or USFWS, which is the standard we use for inclusion in this regional condition.
+Response: To date, we have not received an Aquatic Resource of National Importance determination (ARNI) in accordance with the Section 404(q) Memorandums of Agreements for these wetlands types from the EPA.
+Nor has the USFWS indicated a concern with these wetland types.
+Input from EPA and USFWS is a factor we consider when including habitat types in this regional condition.
 Other regional conditions, such as Regional General Conditions 4, 13, 17 & 29 will assure that no more than minimal individual or cumulative adverse environmental effects will occur to these regional wetlands.

-2.2.1.1 Reason for Notification Requirement for Pitcher Plant Bogs: Pitcher plant bogs are limited in extent within the state of Texas.
+2.2.1.1 Reason for Notification Requirement for Pitcher Plant Bogs: Pitcher plant bogs are limited in extent within the State of Texas.
 Pitcher plant bogs primarily occur in east Texas with the largest component occurring in the Big Thicket National Preserve.
 Experience to date with permitting a limited number of actions in this habitat has demonstrated that impacts are long-lasting and new habitat is difficult to recreate using conventional mitigation techniques.
 The Corps has therefore determined that preconstruction notifications will be required for all discharges proposed under this NWP within pitcher plant bogs.
 The Corps will also coordinate with the resource agencies as specified in NWP general condition 31(d).
 Case-by-case reviews of activities that could potentially impact these areas will provide an opportunity to add project-specific conditions to the authorizations, if applicable, in order to reduce individual and cumulative impacts to the resource that could result from NWP permitting activity.
 This type of review also provides an opportunity for the Corps to take discretionary authority, if appropriate, and require that the project be evaluated via the individual permit process.
 It would then be subject to a review of alternatives and other public interest factors.